vm10k/veAERO-OPTIMIZER/README.md

 # veAERO Yield Optimizer (Self-Hosted Dashboard)
-**keep up with code updates at discord channel linked in end of the repo**
+**keep up with the code updates at discord channel linked in end of the repo**

 **Consider it aerodrome at home. // the voting page section but running locally with many other features**